meddle0x53/reacto/README.md

 As we can see only the values emitted by the trackable with label `0`, the ones that can be devided by 3 without remainder are affected by the `map` operation.
-The operations `select` and `flat_map` have a `label:` argument too and can be applied only to sub-trackables with the passed laebl.
+The operations `select`, `inject` and `flat_map` have a `label:` argument too and can be applied only to sub-trackables with the passed label.

 #### flatten_labeled